Nordic white kitchen remodel in Exton, PA by Fedor Fabrication

 TileMinimal allowance, no waste/labor for patternReal selection at Avalon Flooring or The Tile Shop + setting labor

 We break the project out by function area, not as one lump sum.
-Every allowance is shown along with what it is based on — because there are genuinely areas where a homeowner has placed less emphasis and is happy with a more affordable option so they can spend where it matters to them.
-That is a legitimate choice, but you can only make it if the allowance and its basis are visible.
-A lump-sum number takes that choice away from you and hands it to the contractor.
+Every allowance shows what it’s based on.
+Some homeowners are genuinely happy with a more affordable option in one area so they can spend where it matters — but you can only make that choice if the allowance and its basis are visible.
+A lump-sum number hands that choice to the contractor.
+We include design, project management, permits, and demolition by default unless you ask us to remove a line, and we add a best-guess appliance and fixture package you can pull if you’d rather source them yourself.
+Nothing is hidden to make the headline look smaller.

 Ask every contractor the same short list and write the answers next to each estimate: